gmreizu/george-2019-07-12/README.md

 On the backend, we explicitly verify that the uploaded documents are actually `PNG` or `JPEG` files.
 We also restrict the file-size to 10MiB.

+We avoid using the default HTTP server offered in the Go stdlib.
+We instantiate a properly configured HTTP server.

 ## Improvements

+* Store the uploaded documents on 'blobstore', e.g. S3, Google Cloud Storage etc.
+* Store the document metadata in a Relational Database (e.g. Postgres) or a Document Store (e.g. Firestore)
 * Support pagination in the document grid (offset, limit)
 * More refactored CSS
 * Additional hardening of the backend
+  * Request throtling.
+* Add extensive logging and monitoring both at the backend and frontend.

 ## Libraries